Authors, academics, intellectual, journalists, artists sign petition to uphold asylum for Turkish officers

 Sixty-six of Greece’s best known academics, authors, and journalists have signed a petition blasting the Greek government’s petition to annul the asylum granted to a Turkish officer, noting that the competent appellate asylum committee ruled that he had no involvement in the coup attempt against Recep Tayyip Erdogan, and that the prosecution against them is political.

-The list of well known figures includes former European Ombudsman Nikiforos Diamantouros, author Alki Zei, Oxford University professors Stathis Kalyvas and Pavlos Eleftheriadis, long-time Benaki Museum director (retired) Angelos Delivorias, film director Tasos Boulmetis, actor Antonis Kafetzopoulos, and law professor emeritus and Academy of Athens member Michalis Stathopoulos.
+The list of well known divs includes former European Ombudsman Nikiforos Diamantouros, author Alki Zei, Oxford University professors Stathis Kalyvas and Pavlos Eleftheriadis, long-time Benaki Museum director (retired) Angelos Delivorias, film director Tasos Boulmetis, actor Antonis Kafetzopoulos, and law professor emeritus and Academy of Athens member Michalis Stathopoulos.

 The full text of the petition is a follows: